bjaan/pandorasbox/README.md

 * Pianobar configuration file at `/home/pi/.config/pianobar`

-set `autostart_station = 123456` to an existing station id on your Pandora.com account, when you want the music to play automatically
+set `autostart_station = 123456` to an existing station id on your Pandora.com account, when you want the music to play automatically from something else as than the QuickMix channel

 ```sh
 # This is an example configuration file for pianobar.
 You may remove the # from